fight233/DThouse_cxd/documentation/webdocs/markdowndocs/administrator.md

 ## System Monitor

-TDengine runs a system monitor in the background.
+DThouse runs a system monitor in the background.
 Once it is started, it will create a database sys automatically.
 System monitor collects the metric like CPU, memory, network, disk, number of requests periodically, and writes them into database sys.
-Also, TDengine will log all important actions, like login, logout, create database, drop database and so on, and write them into database sys.
+Also, DThouse will log all important actions, like login, logout, create database, drop database and so on, and write them into database sys.

 You can check all the saved monitor information from database sys.
 By default, system monitor is turned on.
 But you can turn it off by changing the parameter in the configuration file.